jittermaster/GS2200-WiFi/examples/LimitedAPMode/Readme.txt

 Change MACRO in config.h

-- AP_SSID : SSID of WiFi Access Point to connect
+- AP_SSID : SSID of GS2200 Access Point
 - PASSPHRASE : Passphrase of AP WPA2 security
-- TCPSRVR_IP : TCP Server IP Address
 - TCPSRVR_PORT : TCP Server port number

-Before running this example, you should run the TCP server.
+After running this example, your PC should associate to GS2200.

-tcp_server.js in script directory is the sample code of Node.js TCP server.

-tcp_server.js calculates the receiving throughput.
-If you want to incrase the throughput, set the longer data in TCP_Data[], but don't exceed 1460 byte.
+Then, run tcp_client.js in script directory.

+tcp_client.js receives the data from stndard input na d sends it to GS2200 TCP server.

+GS2200 TCP server echoes back the data to TCP client, so tcp_client.js will display the echo back data.

-You need to install Node.js on your computer, and run the fillowing command.
+You need to install Node.js on your computer.

-node tcp_server.js